 In this example, we will calculate the percentage of the total using the FIXED LOD in a calculated field.

-For this method, we will show each category’s sales as a percentage of the grand total, even when other dimensions like Sub-Category are there in the view.
+For this method, we will show each category’s sales as a percentage of the grand total, even when other dimensions, such as Sub-Category, are present in the view.

-SUM([Sales]) / SUM({ FIXED : SUM([Sales])})In the formula above, { FIXED: SUM([Sales]) } locks the calculation to the entire dataset (fixed across all dimensions) and returns total sales.
-Then it divides category sales by this overall total to get the percentage of the total.
+SUM([Sales]) / SUM({ FIXED : SUM([Sales])})In the formula above, { FIXED: SUM([Sales]) } locks the calculation to the entire dataset (fixed across all dimensions) and returns the total sales.
+Then it divides category sales by the overall total to get the percentage.

 - To create a view, add a Category and optionally a Sub-Category to Rows.